ComposableAnalytics/Docs/docs/DataRepository/Filter-Types/Value.md

 - **Type**: What type of filter to create; set to `Value` for a Value Filter.
 - **Alias**: Display name for the filter. (optional, used when switching between multiple filters on a single field when editing)
-- **Handle**: External handle to use in modifying or overriding this filter when running this QueryDive in other contexts.
+- **Handle**: External handle to use in modifying or overriding this filter when running this DeepQuery in other contexts.
 - **Field**: Which existing field this filter will act on.
 This is preset by the field selected to add a filter to.
 - **Mode**: Whether the selected **Values** should be those included in query results or those excluded from query results.
 - **Values**: Selected values to include or exclude from the query results, depending on the **Mode**.
 These can be selected from any of the possible values of the **Field** given the current state of the query.

 ![!Create New Value Filter](../img/Create_new_filter_value.png)

-Click `Save` to create the new filter and add it to the QueryDive.
+Click `Save` to create the new filter and add it to the DeepQuery.
 Click `Cancel` to close the window without creating the filter.